 Responsive Web Design

-These website templates are mobile-friendly, or responsive.
-In other words, the site creates a seamless and attractive user experience across all devices (mobile, desktop, tablet).
+The standard university templates are responsive.
+In other words, they offer a seamless and attractive user experience across all devices (mobile, desktop, tablet).
 But what does that really mean, and how does it affect how you manage your website?

-In these web templates, images size requirements are based on the content type.
-It is important to upload images at the specified size, so they appear optimally on any screen size or device.
+In the standard university templates, image size requirements are based on the content type.
+It is important to upload images at the specified size, so they appear correctly on any screen size or device.

-You can see how images and content change size by going to www.brandeis.edu and adjusting your browser window size.
+You can see how images and content change by going to www.brandeis.edu and adjusting the width of your browser.